Trump rejects call to testify at his impeachment trial | Politics

 Trump rejects call to testify at his impeachment trial

 Former President Donald Trump's lawyers on Thursday rejected a request from Democrats to testify at his impeachment trial in the U.S. Senate next week, dismissing their invitation as a "public relations stunt."
-Democrats in the House of Representatives accuse Trump of inciting insurrection when he urged supporters to "fight" his election defeat before they stormed the Capitol, fought with police and sent lawmakers scrambling for safety.
+Democrats in the House of Representatives accuse Trump of inciting insurrection when he urged supporters to "fight" his election defeat before they stormed the Capitol on Jan.
+6, fought with police and sent lawmakers scrambling for safety.

-The attorneys this week rejected the impeachment charge and asserted his claims that his election defeat was the result of widespread fraud - which were baseless - were protected by the First Amendment of the U.S. Constitution.
+The attorneys this week rejected the impeachment charge and asserted that Trump's claims his Nov.
+3 election defeat was the result of widespread fraud - which were baseless - were protected by the First Amendment of the U.S. Constitution.
 Democratic lawmaker Jamie Raskin, the lead House impeachment manager, wrote in a letter to the Republican Trump and his attorney inviting the former president, who left office on Jan.
 20, to provide testimony under oath.

 "If you decline this invitation, we reserve any and all rights, including the right to establish at trial that your refusal to testify supports a strong adverse inference regarding your actions (and inaction) on January 6, 2021," Raskin wrote.
-In their response, Trump's lawyers wrote to Raskin: "Your letter only confirms what is known to everyone: you cannot prove your allegations against the 45th President of the United States, who is now a private citizen."
+Castor told Reuters that Trump was within his rights in rejecting the request.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)